The Craft (film): Plot

-Sarah Bailey, a beautiful but troubled teenage girl with unusual abilities, has just moved from San Francisco to Los Angeles with her father and stepmother.
-At her new school, she forms a friendship with a group of girls who are outcasts for various reasons and are rumored to be witches.
-Bonnie Harper bears burn scars from an auto accident, Nancy Downs lives in a trailer with her mother and abusive stepfather, and Rochelle Zimmerman is a black student who is subjected to racist bullying by a group of popular white girls.
-The girls worship a powerful earth deity they call "Manon".
+Sarah Bailey, a troubled teenager with unusual abilities, moves from San Francisco to Los Angeles with her father and stepmother.
+At her new school, she befriends a trio of outcast girls rumored to be witches.
+Bonnie Harper bears burn scars, Nancy Downs lives in a trailer with her mother and abusive stepfather, and Rochelle Zimmerman, a black student, endures racist bullying from a group of white girls.
+The girls worship a powerful earth deity they call Manon.

-Sarah becomes attracted to the popular Chris Hooker.
-When Bonnie observes Sarah levitating a pencil in class, she and the other outcast girls are convinced that she can complete their coven as "the fourth", completing an air-water-earth-fire circle and making them all powerful.
-When Sarah is harassed by a vagrant with a snake (whom she had encountered before in her new house), he is immediately hit by a car.
-The girls believe their combined will caused it to happen, which strengthens their bond.
+Popular jock Chris Hooker shows interest in Sarah, which she reciprocates.
+When Bonnie sees Sarah levitating a pencil in class, the outcasts become convinced that she is "the fourth" they need to complete their coven—representing the Four Elements—and make them all-powerful.
+While walking home from school, the girls are approached by a vagrant who had earlier frightened Sarah with a snake when she moved in.
+As he chases her, he is struck and killed by a car.
+The girls believe their combined will caused the accident, strengthening their bond.
 It is also revealed that Sarah once attempted suicide.

-After a date with Chris, Sarah is upset that he spread a false rumor that they had sex and she was terrible in bed.
-When Sarah confronts him, he treats her disrespectfully in front of his friends.
-Sarah casts a love spell on him.
-Rochelle then casts a revenge spell on racist bully Laura Lizzie.
-Bonnie casts a spell for beauty, and Nancy a spell for power.
-The spells are successful: Chris becomes infatuated with Sarah, Bonnie's scars on her back miraculously heal.
-Rochelle's bully, Laura, begins losing her hair.
-Nancy causes her stepfather to have a fatal heart attack, probably using pleurisy root as foreshadowed by open book in previous scene, enabling her and her mother to cash in on his life insurance policy and move into a luxurious high-rise apartment.
+After a date with Chris, Sarah is devastated when he spreads a false rumor that they had sex.
+Seeking revenge or change, each girl casts a spell: Sarah places a love spell on Chris, Rochelle curses her bully Laura Lizzie, Bonnie wishes for beauty, and Nancy asks for power.
+The spells succeed—Chris becomes obsessed with Sarah, Bonnie's scars miraculously heal, Laura's hair begins to fall out, and Nancy's stepfather dies of a heart attack, allowing her and her mother to collect his life insurance and move into a luxurious high-rise apartment.

-Nancy becomes power hungry and encourages the others to join her in a rite called "Invocation of the Spirit," despite being warned against the spell by Lirio, the owner of a local occult shop and practicing witch.
-Upon completion of the spell, Nancy is struck by lightning.
-The following morning, the other girls see Nancy walking on water, with beached sharks and other dead animals littering the shore.
-In the days that follow, Nancy becomes increasingly devoid of empathy and engages in risky behavior that endangers her life and those of others.
+Drunk on power, Nancy urges the others to join her in a ritual called Invocation of the Spirit, despite warnings from Lirio, the owner of a local occult shop and practicing witch.
+During the ritual, Nancy is struck by lightning.
+The next morning, she is seen walking on water, surrounded by beached sharks and other dead sea creatures.
+In the days that follow, Nancy becomes increasingly unstable and reckless, endangering herself and others.